ideacatlab/laravel-cookie-consent-enhanced/README.md

 php artisan vendor:publish --provider="Ideacatlab\LaravelCookieConsentEnhanced\CookieConsentServiceProvider" --tag="cookie-consent-views"
 ```

-This will copy the `index` and `dialogContents` view files to `resources/views/vendor/cookie-consent`.
+This will copy the `index` and `dialogContents` view files to `resources/views/vendor/cookie-consent-enhanced`.
 Typically, you only need to modify the `dialogContents` view.
 Adjusting the JavaScript code is possible in the `index` view file.

 ### Using the Middleware

-Instead of manually including `cookie-consent::index` in your view, consider adding the middleware to your kernel:
+Instead of manually including `cookie-consent-enhanced::index` in your view, consider adding the middleware to your kernel:

 ```php
 // app/Http/Kernel.php